rodekruis/caladrius/README.md

   -h, --help            show this help message and exit --run-all             Run all of the steps: create and split image stamps,
-                        query for addresses, and create information file for thereport.
+                        query for addresses, and create information file for the report.
 Overrides individual step flags. (default:
                         False)
   --create-image-stamps
                         For each building shape, creates a before and after image stamp for the learning model, and places them in the approriate directory (train, validation, or test) (default: False) --query-address-api   For each building centroid, preforms a reverse geocode query and stores the address in a cache file (default:
                         False)